JMMP-Group/CO_AMM15/scripts/PROCESS_GEBCO_EMOD_2020/README_PROCESS_BATHY.md

 We ended up using the merge of Jennys CS3X data not Colins CS3X Data So the above section needs more information

-The script we use to apply the LAT currections and the operational mask is `Correct_LAT_Apply_op_mask.py`
+The script we use to apply the LAT corrections and the operational mask is `Correct_LAT_Apply_op_mask.py`

 ```bash